 - Unemployment claim assistance

 - Résumé preparation assistance

 - Re-employment workshops

 - Labor market and training information

-To find an American Job Center location near you, go here.
+Find an American Job Center location near you.

 What if I am denied benefits?